 The Nationwide Inpatient Sample (NIS) is one of a family of databases and software tools developed as part of the Healthcare Cost and Utilization Project (HCUP), a Federal-State-Industry partnership sponsored by the Agency for Healthcare Research and Quality (AHRQ).
-The NIS is the largest nationwide all-payer hospital inpatient care database in the U.S. Each year the NIS contains data from approximately seven to eight million hospital stays - all discharge data from nearly 1000 hospitals selected from HCUP State Inpatient Databases (SID) data.
-This figure approximates a 20% stratified sample of U.S. non-rehabilitation, community hospitals.
-The target universe includes all acute care discharges from non-rehabilitation, community hospitals in the United States.
-The NIS comprises all discharges from a sample of hospitals in this target universe.
+The NIS is the largest nationwide all-payer hospital inpatient care database in the U.S. Each year the NIS contains data from approximately seven to eight million hospital stays - all discharge records from nearly 1,000 hospitals selected from HCUP State Inpatient Databases (SID) data.